ColinThornburg/school-email-parser/config/README.md

 ## Important Notes
 - The "Meow" instruction in `summaryPrompt` is your test case - feel free to modify it
-- JSON format must be valid - test with an online JSON validator if unsure
+- TypeScript syntax must be valid - use `npx tsc --noEmit` to validate
 - Prompt changes affect all users immediately after deployment
 - Cost optimizations should focus on `classificationPrompt` since it runs most frequently

 ## Testing Changes
 After editing prompts:
-1. Test locally: `node -e "const p = require('./config/prompts.json'); console.log('✅ Valid JSON')"`
+1. Test locally: `npx tsc --noEmit` to check for syntax errors
 2. Deploy and test with actual emails
 3. Monitor processing costs in your dashboard